Skip to main content

 How It Works

-1. Create WIP Tree: Build a work-in-progress tree from the new VNode
+1. Create WIP Tree: Build a work-in-progress Fiber tree from the new VNode

-2. Detect Changes: Compare with previous VNode to find differences
+2. Detect Changes: Compare with previous Fiber to find differences

 3. Assign Priority: Prioritize changes (attributes, children, etc.)